letmehateu/porto/apps/docs/pages/contracts/orchestrator.md

 Here's how the flow works:

-1. The user sends their calls to the rpc server.
+1. The user sends their calls to the relay.
-2. The rpc server analyzes the calls and determines the amount they want to be paid, in the `paymentToken` specified in the intent.
+2. The relay analyzes the calls and determines the amount they want to be paid, in the `paymentToken` specified in the intent.
-3. The rpc server can run sophisticated griefing checks to assess risk.
+3. The relay can run sophisticated griefing checks to assess risk.
 Based on this, they split the total payment between `prePayment` and `postPayment`.
-4. The rpc server can also set the `supportedAccountImplementation` field in the intent when sending it onchain, to reduce the risk of the user frontrunning them by upgrading their account.
+4. The relay can also set the `supportedAccountImplementation` field in the intent when sending it onchain, to reduce the risk of the user frontrunning them by upgrading their account.

 If the `postPayment` fails, the user's entire execution is reverted.
 This ensures users cannot exploit the system to get free executions.

 :::warning
 Beyond this, the contracts do not provide native griefing protection.
 It is up to the relay to simulate the call and evaluate the risk associated with each intent.

-RPC Servers may choose to:
+Relay may choose to:
 - Only support accounts that follow ERC-4337 validation rules.
 - Charge the full fee as `postPayment` if they fully trust the user.
 :::